 No more do authors, marketers, publishers, and enthusiasts have to rely on the age-old tradition of dealing with voluminous, paperback, textual editions.
-Instead, they have now been exposed to a host of digital publishing platforms which offer a huge variety of features and formats – just with the click of a single button.
+Instead, they have now been exposed to a host of digital publishing platforms that offer a huge variety of features and formats – just with the click of a single button.

 What is ePUB?

 ePUB stands for electronic publication.
 It is an open standard, CSS/HTML-based publishing format created by the International Digital Publishing Forum (IDPF). ePUB, being universally accepted, fulfills all industry standards and therefore, faces no issues of compatibility.
 It works equally well on almost all applications and devices, such as Apple iBooks, Aldiko, Google Play, Sony e-reader, Kobo, Nook, and Adobe Digital Editions.